-Note.
-Six objects from the stimulus pool are shown here, in order of skeletal complexity, with their medial-axis skeletons inset (in the actual experiment, these objects appeared as outlined shapes, without their skeletons, and in a random order).
-Each bar shows the transcript of the description that a particular participant spoke.
-(The few transcribing errors shown here-e.g., "you shape" instead of "U shape"-are representative of the broader sample and so are left intact here for reference.)
-These spoken descriptions can be heard at https://perceptionresearch.org/speaking.
-See the online article for the color version of this figure.
+Figure 5: Sample descriptions from a participant in Experiment 1.
+Six objects from the stimulus pool are shown here, in order of skeletal complexity, with their medialaxis skeletons inset (in the actual experiment, these objects appeared as outlined shapes, without their skeletons, and in a random order).
+Each bar show the transcript of the description that the participant spoke.
+(The few transcribing errors shown here - e.g., "you shape" instead of "U shape" - are representative of the broader sample, and so are left intact here for reference.)
+You can hear these spoken descriptions for yourself at https://perceptionresearch.org/speaking.